Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 The thyroid, a small, butterfly-shaped gland located at the front of the neck, produces hormones that control the rate of processes like metabolism, body temperature and muscle strength.

-Physicians differ on the age at which physical exams should begin including checks of thyroid stimulating hormone (TSH), but Carneiro recommends a simple blood test for everyone over 60 or anyone with symptoms of thyroid disease.
+Physicians differ on the age at which physical exams should begin including checks of thyroid stimulating hormone (TSH), but they recommend a simple blood test for everyone over 60 or anyone with symptoms of thyroid disease.
 If needed, treatments for underactive or overactive thyroid are generally very well tolerated.

 Sign up now for free health tips and medical news.